Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 Finally we show that $R$ is a product open set.
 Let $X$ be in $I^s$ and $Y$ in $I^u$.
 Then we explained above that there is a neighborhood $N_0$ of $X$ in $I^s$ which is contained in $I^s_k$ for any $k$ big enough, and similarly for a neighborhood $N_1$ of $Y$ in $I^u$ for the unstable direction.
 Any stable leaf $Z$ in $N_0$ intersects the lozenge $D_k$ and likewise any unstable leaf $V$ in $N_1$ intersects the lozenge $D_k$.
 But $D_k$ is a lozenge, so it is a product open set, and it follows that $Z$ intersects $V$.
 In addition the intersection $Z \cap V$ is in $R$.
 It follows that the set $R$ is product foliated: each leaf of $\wls_{|R}$ intersects each leaf of $\wlu_{|R}$.
 Since $I^s, I^u$ are open intervals then $R$ is open as well, that is, it is a product open set.

-Notice that the orbits $\delta_0, \delta_1$ uniquely determine the intervals $I^s, I^u$ (in case there are such intervals).
+Notice that the orbits $\delta_0, \delta_1$ uniquely determine the intervals $I^s, I^u$.
 Therefore there is only one possibility for the set $R$.
 This shows that any subsequence of the original $(D_k)$ will produce the same region $R$ and proves that the sequence of lozenges converges to a region with interior $R$.